HubSpot/recruiting-agency-graphql-theme/README.md

 You should see a response in the CLI indicating the custom objects were successfully created, along with a link to view the custom objects directly in HubSpot.
 If you want to see all the properties that were created, click the Actions dropdown, and select `Edit properties`.

 Now that our custom objects have been created, the next step is to create the association between our custom objects, so that a given Role can be associated to Job Applications.

-In order to do this, we’ll have to use the custom objects API endpoints.
+To create the association, there are two methods.

+__Method 1: Using the UI__

+For this method, this can be done in the settings of the custom objects.
+To do this, go to Settings, then expand Objects, and click Custom Objects.
+From there, ensure your selected object is Job Applications, and select the Associations tab.

+Then, expand the dropdown to the right of `Select object associations` and click `Create new association`.
+From there, select the Role object and click Create.

+NOTE: It's important you create the association FROM the Job Application TO the Role, and not the other way around, or your GraphQL schema may differ slightly from what is expected.
+For example, if you create the association FROM the Role TO the Job Application, the associations field in your schema would be `p_role_collection__role_to_job_application` instead of the expected `p_role_collection__job_application_to_role`.

+__Method 2: The API and Private Apps__

-To create the association, we’ll need to hit the API directly, using this endpoint: POST /crm/v4/associations/{fromObjectType}/{toObjectType}/labels (more details for the associations API can be found [here](https://developers.hubspot.com/docs/api/crm/associations)).
+For this method, we'll hit the API directly, using this endpoint: POST /crm/v4/associations/{fromObjectType}/{toObjectType}/labels (more details for the associations API can be found [here](https://developers.hubspot.com/docs/api/crm/associations)).

 In order to use this endpoint, we should create a Private App and give it the appropriate scopes (more details about private apps can be found [here](https://developers.hubspot.com/docs/api/private-apps)).
 To do this, go to Settings, then expand Integrations, and select Private App.
 Then, click Create a private app.
 For the scopes, you'll need to give this app access to `crm.objects.custom.write`.
 Finally, click Create app and take note of the token for the app.